 Supervision must be undertaken by an individual who is certified for client dealing which includes investment advice and investment management.
-As such, Kevin Gallacher holds this Certified role at the Firm.
+As such, Kevin Gallacher and Hari Selvam both hold this Certified role at the Firm.

 The Firm is not covered by the formal requirements of TC 2.1 in relation to assessing competence formally, as it cannot carry on retail investment activities but aims to comply with the spirit of rules under TC and, as set out above, must fully comply with the requirements in SYSC 5.1 and the ESMA guidelines for the assessment of knowledge and competence.